 Sprinklers installed within rack structures in warehouses or under metal grading mezzanines or catwalks may require to be installed with a combination sprinkler guard and water shield.
 The water shield helps to protect the thermal operating element from water spray impingement caused by sprinklers located at a higher elevation.

 A building with sprinklers must keep a minimum supply of six spare sprinklers on the premises, so personnel can replace any sprinklers that have activated or that have been damaged in any way.
 The number of spare sprinklers required corresponds to the number and types of sprinklers in the building as specified by NFPA 13.

 Building managers should keep the spares in a cabinet located where the temperature will never exceed 100 degrees F. The cabinet should also contain a specific sprinkler wrench used for removing and installing sprinklers.
 There must be one sprinkler wrench for each specific type of sprinkler installed.

 Painting a sprinkler can slow down the response to heat, interfere with free movement of the parts, and make the sprinkler inoperative.

 Dried paint can seal the cap to the orifice, preventing the flow of water.
-Paint on a fusible link can prevent the solder from melting at the specified temperature.
-The only way to fix a painted sprinkler is to replace it with a new sprinkler with the same characteristics.
+Paint on a sprinkler thermal operating element can insulate and prevent the sprinkler from operating at the specified temperature rating.
+The only way to fix a painted sprinkler is to replace it with a new sprinkler having the same characteristics.